Spiritual Work with Children/The New Testament and Spiritual Work with Children

 For instance, one may raise the following questions: “Why do we have to fulfill these commandments?”, “Who is my neighbor?”

 It is also useful to narrate the parable of Jesus about a merciful Samaritan: “A man was going down from Jerusalem to Jericho, and fell into the hands of robbers, who stripped him, beat him up, and went off, leaving him half dead.
 By chance a priest was going down that road, and when he saw the injured man he passed by on the other side.
 So too a Levite, when he came up to the place and saw him, passed by on the other side.
 But a Samaritan who was traveling came to where the injured man was, and when he saw him, he felt compassion for him.
 He went up to him and bandaged his wounds, pouring oil and wine on them.
 Then he put him on his own animal, brought him to an inn, and took care of him.
 The next day he gave two silver coins to the innkeeper, saying, “Take care of him, and whatever else you spend, I will repay you when I come back this way.”
 (Luke 10:25-37).
-So, neighbor is not he who, for example, has the same nationality as you, but is any kind person.
+So, a neighbor is not the one who, for example, has the same nationality as you, but is any kind person.

 From this, one can conclude that ALL people are brothers and sisters because God loves ALL, and all have the Divine Light inside, — Atman, God’s Spirit, Which dwells in us.

-At this point the instructor can suggest doing the meditation of seeking the source of this Divine Light in the chest, in anahata.
+At this point the instructor can suggest doing the meditation of seeking the source of this Divine Light in the chest, in the anahata.
 The chest, the “home” of this Light, is closed initially, blocked by the “heaps” of insults, by the “stones” of envy, flooded with heavy, sticky, bad mood.
 Let us try to shovel these “heaps” aside, to cleanse the passage to the “home”, to give way to the Divine Light of love.
 Let us feel how the windows of this “home” are opening, and fresh air is coming inside; the inner Light is kindling brighter; it is difficult for it to find room in the chest — and it pours out to everything around: to our friends, to the trees, to the flowers, to the birds, into the ambient space, bringing joy and love to everyone.

 Let us recall someone who was unpleasant to us until this moment.
 Let us see that this person has the same Light in the chest, but it is blocked.
 Feel sorry for him or her and send a ray of our love to him or her.
 Let us love this person as he or she is, because God gives to everyone the possibility to become better, more pure.

-Before this meditation, it is appropriate to recall the question of Apostle Peter to Jesus and the answer of Jesus: “How many times should I forgive my brother who sins against me?
+Before this meditation, it is appropriate to recall the question of the Apostle Peter to Jesus and the answer of Jesus: “How many times should I forgive my brother who sins against me?
 Until seven times?”
 “I do not tell you ‘until seven times’, but until seventy times seven” (Matt 18:21-22).

 The instructor can also introduce the Golden Rule into the life of the group: “Whatever you want others to do to you, you shall also do to them” (Matt 7:12).